Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

-interface -- abstract = no implementation, only to be extended (OOP) Interface segregation principle = instead of a class interface with all possible methods clients might need, there should be separate interfaces catering to the specific needs of each type of client https://en.wikipedia.org/wiki/Interface_segregation_principle interpreters = make your own programming language https://craftinginterpreters.com/ Joel test -- 01 Do you use source control?
+interface -- abstract = no implementation, only to be extended (OOP) Interface segregation principle = instead of a class interface with all possible methods clients might need, there should be separate interfaces catering to the specific needs of each type of client https://en.wikipedia.org/wiki/Interface_segregation_principle interpreters = make your own programming language https://craftinginterpreters.com/ Inversion of control (IoC) = programming principle whereby flow is managed in the opposite way to traditional procedural programming.
+With inversion of control, custom-written portions of a program receive the flow of control from a generic framework, as opposed to the traditional procedural approach whereby custom code calls into reusable libraries to take care of generic tasks.
+With inversion of control, the framework calls into custom, or task-specific, code
+Joel test -- 01 Do you use source control?
 Joel test -- 02 Can you make a build in one step?
 Joel test -- 03 Do you make daily builds?